 - Yachts/boats: No more than 4 persons at one time on board.
 This is not applicable to commercial vessels such as charter boats/catamarans which are allowed to operate at a maximum of 50% of capacity.

 - Sports: contact sports not allowed; other sports allowed with a limit of 25 persons outside or 10 persons inside.
 No spectator public allowed.

 - For any social / family gatherings, the maximum number of persons allowed are 10 (inside) and 25 (outside).
 No dancing allowed, all rules must be adhered to for social distancing and mask-wearing.

 - In shops/supermarkets the maximum allowed is 1 person per family, all rules must be adhered to for social distancing and mask-wearing.
 Compulsory to wear a mask also outside if social distancing of at least 1.5m is not possible.

 Follow our news section for daily updates on the COVID-19 situation in Aruba.

 * No rights can be claimed from the contents of this page.
-The requirements and procedures may be adjusted without prior notice.
+The requirements and procedures may be adjusted without prior notice also depending on the COVID-19 situation.
 While every effort has been made to ensure the accuracy and reliability of this information, VisitAruba.com cannot be held liable for any possible changes, errors or omissions.